 Age Distribution in the Workforce

 Nova Scotia's labour statistics continue to reflect the demographic shift attributed to the aging baby boomer population.
 In the last decade, the number of people in Nova Scotia’s workforce has, on average, been stable as a result of an increase in the proportion of older workers (those age 55 years and older) in the workforce.

 The prime working-age group (25 to 54 years) accounts for 62% of the total workforce.
 The share of the prime working-age group has steadily declined since it peaked at 75% in 1997.
-The graph below shows that the number of older adults (ages 55 years and over) in the labour force has increased by 34.6% since 2009 while it has decreased by 6% for those below 55 years of age.
+The graph below shows that the number of older adults (ages 55 years and over) in the labour force has increased by 27.2% since 2010 while it has decreased by 8.6% for those below 55 years of age.

 In the past, youth have had lower participation rates than those aged 25 to 54 (core working age), but higher than those aged 55 years and over.
-The gap between participation rates for youth and older adults (ages 55 years and over) has grown slightly over the last 10 years as a result of the changing demographics in Nova Scotia, however it has been mitigated by delayed retirements.
+The gap between participation rates for youth and older adults (ages 55 years and over) has grown slightly over the last 10 years as a result of the changing demographics in Nova Scotia, however it has been softened by delayed retirements.

-The labour force participation rate in the province has been declining since 2011, with the exception of 2012 where it reached a high of 64.4%.
-The lower participation rate reflects a number of factors, including an older population who tend to have lower levels of labour force participation.
+The labour force participation rate in the province has been declining since 2011, except for 2012 where it reached a high of 64.4%.
+The lower participation rate reflects several factors, including an older population who tend to have lower levels of labour force participation.